Tam-Taro/Advanced-SEL-Filtering/README.md

 6. Load Template

 > [!NOTE]
 > Personalize your imported config by going to `Filters` -> `Language`.
 Select all the languages you may be watching on Stremio as `Required Languages`.
-Then copy those same ones into `Preferred Languages`, then sort/rank them according at the bottom according to your preference.
+Then copy those same ones into `Preferred Languages`, then sort/rank at the bottom according to your preference.
 Keep `Dubbed, Dual Audio, Multi, Unknown` in these two lists as they may contain the language you want.

 ## 🧩 Recommended Setup
 This is my recommended setup that should work for most of you.
 If you just want a finished template, then import the aiostreams json linked above.
 Otherwise read on to customize your current aiostreams instance.